spectrocloud/librarium/packages/docs/content/04-clusters/4-cluster-features.md

 This scan examines the compliance of deployed Kubernetes security features against the CIS Kubernetes Benchmarks.
 CIS Kubernetes Benchmarks are consensus-driven security guidelines for the Kubernetes.
 Different releases of Kubernetes are covered by different releases of the CIS benchmark.
 By default, Kubernetes configuration security will determine the test set to run based on the Kubernetes version running on the cluster under scan.
 Internally, Spectro Cloud leverages an open source tool called Kube Bench from Aqua Security to perform this scan.
 Scans are run against master and worker nodes of the Kubernetes cluster and a combined report is displayed on the UI.
 Users can filter the report to view only the master or worker results if required.

 All the tests in the report are marked as Scored or Not Scored.
-The ones marked Not Scored are those that cannot be automatically run and its suggested that these are tested manually.
+The ones marked Not Scored are those that cannot be automatically run and it is suggested that these are tested manually.

 ### Penetration Testing

 Kubernetes penetration testing scans Kubernetes related open-ports for any configuration issues that can leave the tenant clusters exposed to attackers.
 It hunts for security issues in your Kubernetes clusters and increases awareness and visibility of the security controls in Kubernetes environments.
 The scan gives a full report on the cluster security concerns.
-Internally Spectro Cloud leverages an open source tool called Kube Hunter from Aqua Security to perfom this scan.
+Internally Spectro Cloud leverages an open source tool called Kube Hunter from Aqua Security to perform this scan.
 Scans are run in 2 modes, Internal and External.
-In the internal mode, tests are run against the internal endpoint of the API server where as in external mode, the external public facing end point is used for testing.
-A combined report of vulnerabilities found in both modes are shown on the Spectro Cloud UI.
+In the internal mode, tests are run against the internal endpoint of the API server where as in external mode, the external public facing endpoint is used for testing.
+A combined report of vulnerabilities found in both modes is shown on the Spectro Cloud UI.
 Users can filter the report to view just the internal or external report if required.

 ### Conformance Testing

 Kubernetes conformance testing is about validating your Kubernetes configuration to ensure that, they are conformant to the CNCF specifications.
 Spectro Cloud leverages an open source tool called Sonobuoy to perform this scan.
 Based on the type of cloud (public, private) and the type of deployment infrastructure (IaaS, managed cloud service), a subset of relevant tests are automatically selected for execution.
 Each test can take up to 2 hours to complete.
 If a cluster has a single worker node, a few tests may fail due to lack of resources.
-For accurate assessment of conformance for a distribution of Kubernetes, it is recommented that you set up a cluster with at least 2 worker nodes.
-These tests are not destructive tests, however they do launch several workloads in test namespaces as part of the tests.
+For accurate assessment of conformance for a distribution of Kubernetes, it is recommended that you set up a cluster with at least 2 worker nodes.
+These tests are not destructive however, they do launch several workloads in test namespaces as part of the tests.
 The consumption of cluster resources during the duration of the test run increases and may impact other workloads running on the cluster.

 The scan summary of total passed and failed tests is displayed while the test is in progress.
 A full summary of the tests that were run is displayed after the completion of the report.